workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 > <question-title> Effect of the Asymetry parameter </question-title>
 >
 > Run the NMR_Preprocessing tool with `0.001`, `0.5` and `1.0` as values for the Baseline correction: asymmetry parameter.
-What do you observe on spectra ofbatined for individual X2016.61.UR.N4.CD" (compare also with the default value?
+What do you observe on spectra obtained for individual X2016.61.UR.N4.CD" (compare also with the default value?
 >
 > > <solution-title></solution-title>
 >
-> > CCA
+> > The baseline is well corrected for the spectrum with the value of 0.5 for the asymmetry parameter, but some peaks disappeared compared to default value (0.05).
+On the other hand, in the spectrum with the value of 0.001 for the asymmetry parameter, broad signals appeared at the base of the peaks, and in the spectrum with the value of 1 for the asymmetry parameter, additional peaks appeared.
 >
 > {: .solution}
 >